Cheapest Website Builders: Get Online for Under $15

 How Much Does Pixpa Cost?

-These are fairly similar in price to GoDaddy, but Pixpa’s plans focus on creatives and portfolio sites especially.
 The cheapest Basic plan is pretty limited (it only allows up to 10 pages and 200 gallery images), so I recommend starting with at least the Creator plan to unlock extra features, including unlimited pages/images and blogging functionality.
-Before you decide what plan to pick, you can test out Pixpa’s editor and tools with its 15-day free trial.
+There’s around a $5 difference between each plan, which lightens the strain of upgrading as your portfolio begins to expand.

 Is Pixpa Good Value for Money?